Module Assessment

 For resits as a second attempt you will need to apply online and pay any applicable fees before you are registered for the relevant resit assessments.

 All resits must be taken at the next available opportunity.
-Non-registration for a resit will mean that attempt is forfeited and marks for examinations which are not taken will be recorded as absent.
+Non-registration for a resit will normally mean that attempt is forfeited.
+Marks for examinations which are not taken will be recorded as absent.

 Taught Postgraduate Students